Prom Night (1980 film): Casting

-In the documentary Going to Pieces: The Rise and Fall of the Slasher Film (2006), Lynch stated he was having difficulty securing financing for the film until Jamie Lee Curtis signed onto the project; she received a salary of $30,000 for her appearance in the film.
-According to the producer of Prom Night, Eve Plumb (from television's The Brady Bunch) originally auditioned for the role of Kim Hammond, but was passed over after Jamie Lee Curtis' manager contacted Paul Lynch about her starring in the film.
-Lynch was enthusiastic about casting Curtis, as she had established herself in the horror genre portraying Laurie Strode in Halloween (1978).
-After auditioning for producer Simpson—which included a dance audition for the film's dance numbers—Curtis was officially cast in the role.
+In the documentary Going to Pieces (2006), Lynch stated he was having difficulty securing financing for the film until Jamie Lee Curtis signed onto the project.
+She received a salary of $30,000 for her appearance in the film.
+Eve Plumb (from TV's The Brady Bunch) originally auditioned for the role of Kim Hammond and was slated to play the role, but was ultimately passed over after Curtis' manager contacted Lynch about her starring in the film.
+Lynch was enthusiastic about casting Curtis, as she had established herself in the horror genre portraying Laurie Strode in Halloween (1978), and after auditioning for Simpson—which included a dance audition for the film's dance numbers—Curtis was officially cast in the role.
 Lynch recalled, "For whatever reason, Peter [Simpson] made her jump through hoops, but she wanted it, and she got it."
-According to Curtis, Prom Night was the first project in which she "made any money."
+According to Curtis, Prom Night was the first project for which she "made any money."

-Leslie Nielsen, an established film and television actor, was cast as Kim Hammond's father; this role marks one of the last serious films for Nielsen, as he spent the remainder of his career performing in comedies.
+Leslie Nielsen, an established film and TV actor, was cast as Kim Hammond's father; this role marks one of the last serious films for Nielsen, as he spent the remainder of his career performing in comedies.
 Lynch sought Nielsen for the role as he was one of Canada's "most-experienced actors."
-Opposite Nielsen, portraying his character's wife, is Antoinette Bower, whom Lynch had seen on numerous Canadian television programs.
+Opposite Nielsen, portraying his character's wife, is Antoinette Bower, whom Lynch had seen on numerous Canadian TV programs.
+Lynch cast Bower in the role as he felt she offered an "off-putting" sensibility that would make her a viable suspect in the film's story.

 The majority of the film's supporting actors and actresses were stage performers and recent theater graduates from the University of Toronto.
 Michael Tough, a 17-year-old actor who was cast as Kim's younger brother, Alex, recalled that he and Curtis spent an afternoon together shopping to become familiar with each other and establish a sibling-like dynamic.
 Mary Beth Rubens, who appears as Kim's ill-fated friend, Kelly Lynch, had recently graduated from the Montreal Theatre School when she was cast in the role.
-Joy Thompson was cast as Jude Cunningham, another of Kim's friends stalked by the killer.
+Joy Thompson was cast as Jude Cunningham, another of Kim's friends, stalked by the killer.

+Canadian actor Robert A. Silverman, who was cast in the role of the mysterious school janitor Mr. Sykes, was still recovering from injuries sustained when he was struck by an automobile three years prior to making the film.
+Lynch felt that Silverman's "off-kilter" performance, owing to his physical ailments at the time, contributed to the character's mysteriousness.